 We build on the work of Simon et al. (2021) by developing a machine learning workflow to test the applicability and validity of the XGBoost algorithm as a predictive tool; the aim was to robustly characterize estuarine sub-depositional environments based solely on sediment texture obtained through Laser Particle Size Analysis (LPSA).
 Here, we have calibrated predictive XGBoost models using surface sediment samples from the Ravenglass Estuary in order to predict palaeo sub-depositional environments in a modern-day estuarine tidal bar core, from the Ravenglass Estuary.
 The models have been evaluated using 4-fold cross-validation and a suite of established evaluation metrics suited to multi-class problems.
 Evaluating the models identified where predictions are strong and where they are weak.
-The surface calibrated XGBoost models were then applied to 'unseen' subsurface core data in order to predict palaeo sub-depositional environment.
+The surface calibrated XGBoost models were then applied to "unseen" subsurface core data in order to predict paleo sub-depositional environment.
 The application of surface calibrated modes to subsurface core data allowed an unbiased interpretation based on sediment texture and adds an additional tool to core interpretation, especially when key diagnostic features are obscured.
 The classification of sub-depositional environment in a geotechnical core are compared to a traditional sedimentary logging and facies interpretation adopted by McGhee et al. (2022) in order to test the validity of the predictive models.

-2 The Ravenglass Estuary
+2. The Ravenglass Estuary

-2.1 Geological setting, Geomorphology, and Estuarine Hydrodynamics
+2.1.
+Geological Setting, Geomorphology, and Estuarine Hydrodynamics

 The Ravenglass Estuary is located in Cumbria, northwest England (Figure 1a).
-The estuary is a macrotidal (> 7 m tidal range), tide-dominated system that covers an area of 5.6 km2, of which 86 % is intertidal (Bousher, 1999; Griffiths et al., 2018; Griffiths et al., 2019a; Lloyd et al., 2013; Wooldridge et al., 2017b; Wooldridge et al., 2018).
-A central basin, protected by two barrier spits (Drigg Spit to the north and Eskmeals Spit to the south), is fed by three main rivers, the Rivers Irt, Mite, and Esk, which flow westwards into the Irish Sea.
-The Holocene valley fill succession sits upon Devensian glacial diamicton, that is directly overlain by fluvial gravels or peat beds (Coleman et al., 2021; McGhee et al., 2022; Merritt & Auton, 2000).
-The estuary formed in five stages over a 12,000 year period: (1) Late Devensian lowstand and valley incision (ca. 12,000 - 10,500 yrs. bp); (2) Early Holocene rapid transgression (ca.
+The estuary is a macro-tidal (>7 m tidal range), tide-dominated system that covers an area of 5.6 km2, of which 86% is intertidal (Bousher, 1999; Griffiths et al., 2018, 2019a; Lloyd et al., 2013; Wooldridge et al., 2017b, 2018).
+A central basin, protected by